peyton1018/peyton1018.github.io/index.md

 								In order to store Fukushima nuclear waste water, Tokyo Electric Power has prepared a total of about 1,182 water storage tanks.
 In the past ten years, nearly 90% of water storage tanks have been filled.
 								After a long discussion, we decided to try to make such a work in collaboration with the sea.
 								We went to the Miura Peninsula, which is the most open sea in Tokyo, and walked through the castle island that has been corroded by sea water for a hundred years.
-								We stored the information we collected and stored it in the 1183th piggy bank made by ourselves.
+								We stored the information we collected and stored it in the 1183 tank made by ourselves.
 								Through the production of this work, we want to bring ocean issues back to the table again.
-								Use real-time data mapping and hand it to the sea to complete this work, and the sea will decide what should be in the 1183th piggy bank. <br />
+								Use real-time data mapping and hand it to the sea to complete this work, and the sea will decide what should be in the 1183th tank. <br />
 								We want to show the power of the sea naked before the eyes of the world.
 								We also hope that people will put aside their arguments and make common changes to the marine environment. <br />
 								To express our doubts about nuclear waste water <br />